Uninett/telemator-NAV-integrasjon/README.md

 `pip install dist/*`

 To both install and extract the data from Telemator, copy telemator_export to your nav-installation, and the dist-folder from the build process inside it.
 Then, edit db.py to have the correct values for both databases (NAV in docker uses postgres as hostname) and run install.sh which will both install necessary packages, and export and import the telemator data

+Remember to update the version number, or else `pip` will not do anything.
+You can also do

+`pip -v install --upgrade dist/*`

+to **force** the upgrade

 ### Uninstall

 `pip uninstall nav-contrib-telemator`

 ### Hacks